Neptune environment variables#

 - You are in a corporate network, behind a proxy that inspects traffic between your runs and Neptune SaaS.

-- The SSL/TLS certificate of your on-premises installation is not recognized by Python by default.
+- The SSL/TLS certificate of your self-hosted installation is not recognized by Python by default.

 - The software on your machine is not up to date.